ashirsch/BFPy/README.md

 ```
 git clone https://github.com/ashirsch/kemitter.git
 pip install numpy
-pip install pyqt5
 pip install -e .
 ```

-Note that the `PyQt5` dependency is slated to be removed in the next release.

 Finally, follow the instructions on the [MOSEK website](https://docs.mosek.com/8.1/install/installation.html) to install the Python API and to obtain an academic license.
 Additional solver support will be available